huijunwu/libgdx-ai-wiki/Behavior-Trees.md

 As we have already seen, in the standard model for behavior trees, conditions are task leaf nodes, which simply do not do anything other than succeed or fail.
 Although nothing prevents you from using traditional conditional tasks, it is highly recommended that you use guards whenever possible.

 ### Dynamic Guard Selector ###
+The main advantage behind the usage of guards becomes evident when they are used to guard the children of a dynamic guard selector task.

 A dynamic guard selector is a branch task that executes the first child whose guard is evaluated to true.
 Especially, at every AI cycle, the children's guards are re-evaluated in order up until one is possibly met.
 At this point, if there was a running child from the previous AI cycle and its guard either failed or has not been evaluated at all, that child task is immediately cancelled.
 Finally, the task whose guard has just succeeded is executed (if any).
 The dynamic guard selector task finishes when no guard is evaluated to true (thus failing) or when its active child finishes (returning the active child's termination status).

+Notice that the last child of a dynamic guard selector task is often unguarded.
+This is a common use case that allows you to define fallback behaviors.

 # A Simple Example #